lumarel/knowledgebase/docs/other-applications/step-ca.md

 - Delete the root_ca_key with `rm ~/.step/secrets/*`
 - Change the `root_ca.crt` to the public certificate of your root_ca with `vi ~/.step/certs/root_ca.crt`
 - Add a safe enough password to the `key.pass` file with `vi ~/.step/key.pass` (you can use the generated cert from the init)
-- Create the CSR for the intermediate_ca
+- Create the CSR for the intermediate_ca:

 ```bash
 step certificate create <subject-of-cert> intermediate.csr ~/.step/secrets/intermediate_ca_key --csr [--san subca01.example.com [--san subca01.example.com]] --password-file ~/.step/key.pass
 ```

 - Copy the CSR to the root_ca and sign it
-  - For ADCS it looks like that for signing
+  - For ADCS it looks like that for signing:

     ```batch
     certreq -submit -attrib "CertificateTemplate:SubCA" intermediate.csr intermediate.crt